gThomas99/MIXXX_Denon_MC-2000_Controller/README.md

 ## Samplers
 Samplers are miniature decks.
 They allow you to play short samples and jingles or additional tracks in your mix.
 The controller manages eight sample units split in to two deck groups.

-Denon MC2000 is an entry level deck and does not have dedicated sample controls: hotcue buttons double as sample and this is controlled by SAMPLE MODE button.
+Denon MC2000 does not have dedicated sample pads: hotcue buttons double as sample and this is controlled by SAMPLE MODE button.

 - **Sample/Hotcue Mode Button**: toggles between Hotcue and Sample.
 Light on in Sample mode
 - **Hotcue/Sample Button**: 4 x buttons per deck.
 Set/Play from hotcue, Play/Stop samples. <Shift> to clear Hotcue/Sample